nitin2508/latitude/README.md

-# MEAN Stack Single Page Application Starter
+# MEAN Stack Single Page Form application

-This is a repo for a starter application for a Single Page MEAN Stack application.
-Just download and install and you have a good foundation for building any application.
+In this application you can submit the form along with the uploaded photo.After submit the form you can see the preview and a unique id is generated.
+There is also a admin section where admin can see all the details of all user who submitted there form.

 ## Installation
 1. Install npm modules: `npm install`